About the Fraunhofer Center MEOS

 Work conducted in Erfurt will center around the implementation and development of key technologies in areas such as microelectronics, optics and photonics, and life sciences as well as the close collaboration with industry on new biomedical applications.

-The project hub will initially focus on three specific technology platforms including microscopy modules for structured illumination in biophotonics, modules for acquiring and processing images for biomedical applications based on the combination of MEMS and micro-optics, and biofunctional surfaces and biosensors for the optical and chemical analysis of liquids and gases particular to biomarker analysis.
+The Fraunhofer Center will initially focus on three specific technology platforms including microscopy modules for structured illumination in biophotonics, modules for acquiring and processing images for biomedical applications based on the combination of MEMS and micro-optics, and biofunctional surfaces and biosensors for the optical and chemical analysis of liquids and gases particular to biomarker analysis.

 Due to political projects such as the EU growth program, the high-tech strategy of the German federal government and the innovation project of the Free State of Thuringia as well as current trends in biomedicine, the expansion of our activities to other fields of application is tangible.
 Application-ready systems for medical technology, analytics, diagnostics, biotechnology, biophotonics, pharmaceuticals, as well as nutrition, health and aging must be developed and transferred to industry.

-The ramp-up of the new project hub “Microelectronic and Optical Systems for Biomedicine” is scheduled to be completed by the end of 2022.
+The ramp-up of the new Fraunhofer Center “Microelectronic and Optical Systems for Biomedicine” is scheduled to be completed by the end of 2022.
 Start-up financing of 20 million euro over a period of five years will be equally shared between the Fraunhofer and the Free State of Thuringia.
 In addition, Fraunhofer and Thuringia will invest around 15 million euros in constructing and equipping the new facility.
-The Project Hub will thereafter be included in the federal and state funding of the Fraunhofer-Gesellschaft.
+The Fraunhofer Center will thereafter be included in the federal and state funding of the Fraunhofer-Gesellschaft.